ThomasArts/aetmodel/ThreatModel.md

 ## Definitions

 **Channel** [is an off-chain method for two peers to exchange state updates](https://github.com/aeternity/protocol/tree/master/channels#terms), each node can have multiple channels and a pair of nodes can also have multiple channels between each other, which should be multiplexed over one connection.
 **Client Node** is an aetherium node with no mining capability.
+**Connection** is a communication channel between two peers.
+A connection can be multiplexed into multiple channels using the ***temporary\_channel\_id*** label.

 **Miner Node** is an aetherium node with mining capability.